 3. Why do you wish to take these seminars?

-When pre-registration closes at 9:00 am on Monday, August 5, the undergraduate registrar will forward the pre-registration selections to participating seminar instructors for review.
+When pre-registration closes at 9:00 am on Monday, December 16, the undergraduate registrar will forward the pre-registration selections to participating seminar instructors for review.

-Notice of pre-registration assignments will be emailed to all participants before OCS opens on Wednesday, August 21.
+Notice of pre-registration assignments will be emailed to all participants before OCS opens on Wednesday, January 8.

 Please keep in mind that the Political Science Department has developed a pre-registration system that is partial and voluntary - partial in that only a portion of the places in a seminar can be pre-registered and voluntary in that neither students nor faculty are obliged to participate.
 Participating faculty are asked to consider pre-registering up to 12 students in each undergraduate-only seminar they teach and up to 8 students in each seminar that is cross-listed either as a graduate course or with another department or program.
 Students who take part in pre-registration but are not selected for one of their ranked choices, will be able to shop remaining seminar spots during the course selection period.